The answer is found in its heat resistance rating and recommended service temperature.

-Once solely used for industrial purposes such as flooring and manufacturing, epoxy resin has become an increasingly popular material in recent years for woodworking and home art & craft projects.
-With so many brands and options available on the market, finding the right epoxy to meet your specific needs can be difficult.
-However, one of the most important factors to consider when making a purchase is resin heat resistance.
+Once solely used for industrial purposes such as flooring and manufacturing, epoxy resin has become a popular material in recent years for woodworking, home, and art & craft projects.
+With so many brands and options available on the market, it can be challenging to know which epoxy meets your specific needs.
+One of the most important factors when making a purchase is resin heat resistance.

 Is cured epoxy resin heat resistant?

 Epoxy resin can withstand heat, yes, but the amount varies depending on the brand and the intended purpose.
-For example, Industrial Clear epoxy resin is a heat resistant epoxy resin, formulated to withstand high heat once cured, making it ideal for use on surfaces like countertops, bar tops, tables, and other surfaces likely to come in contact with hot objects.
+For example, Industrial Clear epoxy resin is formulated is ideal for normal use on surfaces like countertops, bar tops, tables, but will become damaged if exposed to high temperatures of a dish right out of the oven, for example.

 If you apply heat to an epoxy resin not designed for high heat resistance, the surface will soften and then re-harden with potential indentations or a loss of shine.
 For this reason, it's always best to make sure the epoxy resin you're using is suitable for the project you intend to use it for.
 After all, you wouldn’t want coffee cup rings embedded in your tabletop because you didn't use an epoxy for high temperatures.